When the temperatures outside are starting to drop, there’s nothing better than a heartwarming pot of stew simmering on the stove.

 First and foremost is the taste.
 It’s just so delicious.

 But also, the ingredients are simple, straightforward, and plentiful.
-Many of them you’ll probably already have in your pantry.
+You’ll probably already have many of them in your pantry.

 The origins of this incredibly delicious stew are unknown.
 However, the U. S. states of Virginia, North Carolina, and Georgia all take claim to its birthplace, but no one really knows for sure.